fbpx

 Modern electric guitars are now packing digital modeling tech and slick built-in effects.

-Say goodbye to lugging around all those pedals and gizmos.
+Say goodbye to lugging around all those guitar pedals and gizmos.

 Sustainable Materials and Eco-Friendly Manufacturing